FriendsOfDoctrine/dbal-clickhouse/README.md

 # Doctrine DBAL ClickHouse Driver

 Doctrine DBAL driver for ClickHouse -- an open-source column-oriented database management system by Yandex (https://clickhouse.yandex/)
+Driver is suitable for Symfony or any other framework using Doctrine.

 ## Installation